mrtamm/funnel-gdi/website/content/docs/security/oauth2.md

   OidcAuth:
     # URL of the OIDC service configuration:
     ServiceConfigUrl: "https://my.oidc.service/.well-known/openid-configuration"

+    # Client ID and secret are sent with the token introspection request
+    # (Basic authentication):
+    ClientId: your-client-id
+    ClientSecret: your-client-secret

     # Optional: if specified, this scope value must be in the token:
     RequireScope: funnel-id

     # Optional: if specified, this audience value must be in the token:
     RequireAudience: tes-api
 ```